rhodes351/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an assistant professor of sociology at Purdue University.
-My research focuses on the causes and consequences of economic inequality and financial insecurity for individuals, families, and communities.
-Much of my work brings a political economy, demographic, and/or spatial lens to questions related to inequality, poverty and mobility.
-I'm especially interested in how inequalities accumulate over the life course and across different market contexts, as well as the potential for institutions and social policies to ameliorate inequalities and hardships.
-You can learn more about my recent and ongoing research projects below.

-Prior to arriving at Purdue, I was a Postdoctoral Scholar at the University of Wisconsin's Institute for Research on Poverty.
-I received my PhD from Ohio State University and my BA degrees from Hobart and William Smith Colleges.
+I'm an assistant professor of sociology and Faculty Associate of the Center on Aging and the Life Course at Purdue University.
+I study how social institutions and social policy shapes economic inequality, poverty, and mobility.
+My current research focuses on income support policies and credit use among lower-income populations, the impacts of U.S. labor policy on worker compensation and job growth, and the consequences of wealth, debt, and financial insecurity for health and well-being across the life course.
+My research has been published in American Sociological Review, Social Forces, Social Problems, and Nature Human Behaviour.
 {style="text-align: justify;"}